Making Payments

 async fn main() -> Result<(), Box<dyn std::error::Error>> {

-// Load your wallet from environment (never hardcode real keys!)
+// Load your wallet (never hardcode real keys!)

 let http_client = Client::new()